Identifying Markov chain models from time-to-event data: an algebraic approach: Model degeneracy effects

 \subsection{Discrimination between variant models}

-For a fixed number of states $N$, one has several variant models that predict exactly the same phase-type distribution and fit to data exactly equally well.
+For a fixed number of states $N$, {there are} several variant models that predict exactly the same phase-type distribution and fit {the data equally} well.
 The variant models can be generated automatically.
 For instance in Figure~\ref{figure2} we list, up to permutation symmetries of the transition graphs, all the models that produce three exponential ($N=3$) phase-type distributions.
-One can not discriminate between any two such variant models by using only data leading to phase-type distributions, i.e. from the sequence of successive times-to-event.
+Among these models, $M2$, $M4$, $M8$, and $M9$ are solvable.
+One can not discriminate between any two of the four solvable models by using only time-to-event data.
+The non-solvable model $M3$ does not generate any multi-exponential phase-type distribution, but only those distributions whose parameters satisfy \eqref{eqn:model3_simple1_cond}.
+Additionally, the inverse problem has an infinite set of solutions for the model $M3$.

-Of course, there are other properties that can be used to distinguish between variants.
-One of these properties, the solvability of the inverse problem, has been discussed above.
-Among the variant models in Figure~\ref{figure2} models $M2$, $M4$, $M8$, and $M9$ are solvable and the inverse problem has a finite number of solutions.
-Model $M3$ is not solvable and the inverse problem has an infinite set of solutions.
 Although in practice we favor solvable models because in this case the inverse problem is well posed, ultimately only experimental results should be used to exclude non-solvable variants.

 Mathematically, it is interesting to classify solvable models.
 One classification can be performed, based on the number of solutions.
-For instance in Figure~\ref{figure2} the inverse problem has unique solution for model $M2$, whereas it has two distinct solutions for models $M4$, $M8$, $M9$.
+For instance in Figure~\ref{figure2} the inverse problem has {a} unique solution for model $M2$, whereas it has two distinct solutions for models $M4$, $M8$, $M9$.
 Model $M9$ is obviously symmetric with respect to permutation of the vertices 1 and 2, which explains the two-fold degeneracy of the solutions, but $M4$ and $M8$ have no obvious permutation symmetries.
 It is therefore interesting to identify possible algebraic relations relating these three models together.
 These relations will be discussed in the next subsection.

-For experimental identification of the variants we would like to evaluate the capacity of new data, other than the time-to-event, to discriminate between variant models.
-Among possible data there are two natural candidates.
-The first one is the steady state occupation probabilities of different states of the Markov chain.
-Another candidate is the lifetime of each state, defined as the mean time spent in the state before switching to another state.
-We should emphasize that the lifetimes are independent on the state probabilities because one can have the same probabilities with short and long lifetimes.
-Reciprocally, the same state lifetimes can be arranged in different sequences to obtain different cumulative occupation times and therefore different state probabilities.